TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 	- Learn more from [[Holly]]: how does she know Calendula?
 Intel on Queen of Unseelie ([[Dionaea]])
 - [[Zod Byldamur]]: Imposing in stature, Zod Byldamur is a mountain built upon years of labor as a construction worker, craftsman, and community pillar.
 After his resurrection, Zod was crushed by the despair of the fall of his life's work, [[Androticus]], as well as the deaths of his family.
 However, now that he has discovered his sister, [[Kotiri Byldamur|Kotiri]], after years apart, he has found a new motivation to use his intellect and talents to improve the lives of others.
 	- Find [[Pastor Edith]]
-	- Get Brother Merric out of jai
+	- Get Brother Merric out of jail
 	- Make gifts for everyone!
 	- Get a new cool item!
 	- Kill Stuff